Francesco Pizzi: 2023

+2024

+Pizzi returned in a cameo appearance with TJ Speed Motorsports at the Lucas Oil Indianapolis Raceway Park, deputising for Hunter Yeany who was hit with budget issues.

+Indy Nxt by Firestone

+In the coverage from Peacock on the 8th round of the 2023 Indy NXT at Iowa Speedway, it was rumoured that Pizzi would join Abel Motorsports at Nashville, but neither team neither the driver had confirmed it by then.

 Endurance racing

 Pizzi made his endurance racing debut at the 2023 24 Hours of Daytona, teaming up with Proton Competition in the LMP2 category.

-He ended up winning the race by 16 thousands of a second on his debut becoming the 3rd youngest ever class winner in the race.
+He ended up winning the race by sixteen thousands of a second on his debut becoming the third youngest ever class winner in the race.

-The win came after an impressive comeback from him and his team mates after qualifying in last following a wreck, they were able to claim the race lead after a quarter of the race had been gone but found themselves 3 laps down with 4 hours to go, thanks to FCY procedures they made it back to the lead lap with the Italian on the car who then left the car in the hand of his team mate James Allen for the last hour.
+The win came after an impressive comeback from him and his teammates after qualifying in last following a wreck, they were able to claim the race lead after a quarter of the race had been gone but found themselves three laps down with four hours to go, thanks to FCY procedures they made it back to the lead lap with the Italian on the car who then left the car in the hand of his teammate James Allen for the last hour.